 "At this time, Kanye West has not picked up a petition for the November election.
 He would need to have 275 Tennessee registered voters sign his petition to qualify," Bruck told 10News on Monday.

 The Chicago showman, also called Yeezy, announced July 4 his intent to run for president.
 He's talked about it in years past.
 West also has a reputation for being unpredictable and bombastic.

-In another step towards his apparent run, he officially filed paperwork Monday afternoon in Chicago, his hometown, NBC reports.
+In another step towards his apparent run, he officially filed paperwork Monday afternoon in Chicago, NBC reports.

 He submitted 412 pages of signature sheets to be on the Illinois ballot as an independent, according to Matt Dietrich from the Illinois State Board of Elections.

 The Chicago native needs 2,500 valid signatures of registered Illinois voters.
 If he meets that requirement, he'll still have to be certified by the State Board of Elections at its Aug.
 21 meeting.

 The force behind such groundbreaking albums as "My Beautiful, Dark Twisted Fantasy" and "College Dropout," West appeared Sunday in South Carolina for a rally.
 He's missed the deadline there, however, to be on that state's ballot.